 Childcare is one of the most expensive components in any families budget, so take a sec to document childcare costs.
-It can have a huge impact on your taxes and your financial health after divorce.
+It can have a huge impact on your taxes and your financial wellness after divorce.

 On the tax side, almost every family – whether single mom or blended or traditional – qualifies for some portion of the child care tax credit.
 It’s calculated on a sliding scale, and starts with documentation of your child care costs.